nealav/so-you-want-a-job/README.md

 You have hidden assumptions about existence and how the world around you operates.
 I will put your thoughts (what used to be mine) in __bold font__.

 1. __I want a good job.__ No. There are no good jobs, only jobs that don't hold you back from living a good life.
 What you want is a good *life*.
 Using your job to define your life will leave you unsatisfied.
 Nobody can steal away the goodness of your life.
 If you want it then you can get it by giving it to yourself.
+Sacrificing or changing your current life so you can get the job you want is not particularly good planning.
+Live the life you want to live, and if your getting that job doesn't fit into it (in a capacity you feel comfortable with, of course), then change your intentions and expectations.
+Work towards your goals while giving yourself the present moment.

 2. __People and companies know what they are doing__.
 People and companies are inefficient and disorganized.
 All of them.
 I once was interviewing for an internship at a big tech company and my recruiter got fired/left without handing me off to another.
 I followed up a few times but I was unable to contact them.
 I went to their LinkedIn after following up a few times over the course of a few weeks only to find out they were working at a completely different company, and by this time the positions had filled up.